Norwegian Elkhound exercise & Fitness Guide

 How much exercise does a Norwegian Elkhound need?
 Activity recommendations for this medium high-energy hound breed.

-With a typical weight of 48-55 lbs and lifespan of 12-15 yrs, the Norwegian Elkhound requires thoughtful care tailored to their specific breed characteristics.
+48-55 lbs adult size, 12-15 yrs life expectancy — and the Norwegian Elkhound has a health and temperament footprint that is worth reading on its own terms.
 Each Norwegian Elkhound has individual quirks beyond breed-standard descriptions — genetics sets a range, not a fixed outcome.

 Health Predisposition Summary: Norwegian Elkhounds show higher-than-average incidence of hip dysplasia, progressive retinal atrophy, kidney disease based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.